List of Soul Eater characters: Crona and Ragnarok

-Crona is forced by Medusa to devour human souls through Ragnarok as part of Medusa's experiment for Crona to become a kishin.
+Crona is forced by Medusa to devour human souls through Ragnarok as part of Medusa's experiment for Crona to evolve into a kishin.
 Crona initially becomes Maka's archenemy after infecting Soul with Ragnarok's black blood during their first encounter, but ends up befriending Maka after she purifies Crona's soul, which causes Ragnarok to shrink into a super deformed shape.
-Following Medusa's defeat, Crona surrenders to DWMA and enrols as a trial student, becoming closer to Maka and her friends, but is quickly forced by Medusa to act as her spy within the school.
-Later, Crona is kidnapped by Medusa and brainwashed into forgetting Maka and her friends, once again becoming Medusa's test subject.
+Following Medusa's defeat, Crona surrenders to DWMA and enrolls as a trial student, where they become closer with Maka and her friends, but they are quickly pressured by Medusa to act as her spy within the school.
+Later, Crona is kidnapped by Medusa and brainwashed into forgetting Maka and the group entirely, once again becoming Medusa's pawn.
 Crona is eventually ordered to be executed by DWMA for destroying an entire city in Ukraine and killing the death scythe stationed there, after which Crona is coerced by Medusa into killing her as part of the final stage in Medusa's experiment.
-Having fully awakened the black blood with knowledge of Medusa's plan, Crona departs to the moon to find Asura.
-Once fulfilling that objective, Crona is confronted by Maka and her friends before losing control with Asura taking over Crona's body.
-Though thought to have been completely assimilated by Asura, Crona remains intact within their subconscious before being found by Maka.
-By that time, having given thought to past actions while touched by her compassion, Crona thanks Maka for her friendship, jointly expresses the belief that Crona and Maka will meet again one day, and uses the Book of Eibon to access Brew in a plan to seal Asura while being trapped in the process.
+Having fully awakened the black blood, yet retaining knowledge of Medusa's plan, Crona departs for the moon to find Asura.
+Once fulfilling that objective, Crona is confronted by Maka and her friends shortly before losing control as Asura takes over their body.
+Although thought to have been completely assimilated by Asura, Crona remains intact within their subconscious even after they are found again by Maka.
+By that time, having given thought to past actions, they decide to sacrifice their freedom by trapping themselves with Asura to contain the madness.
+They do this by using the Book of Eibon to access BREW and create a seal around the moon.
+Just before the seal is made, Crona thanks Maka for her friendship, and Maka promises to come back for Crona one day.

 In the anime adaptation, after carrying out Medusa's orders to drive Franken Stein insane, Crona tries to run away from DWMA out of guilt, but is stopped by Maka and persuaded into admitting the betrayal.
 Crona is expelled and imprisoned within the school as punishment but, with Shinigami's blessing, is allowed to help rescue Stein from Medusa, who had formed a truce with DWMA that forbids anyone from the organization to harm her.
-Crona battles Medusa together with Maka and Marie Mjolnir, the latter of whom also temporarily leaves DWMA to accompany Crona.
+Crona battles Medusa together with Maka and Marie Mjolnir, the latter of whom also temporarily leaves DWMA to accompany them.
 Crona is mortally wounded while defending Maka in the battle, but is brought back to full health by the rescued Stein and becomes a full-time DWMA student.